stanley3384/OrderedSetVelociRaptor/README.md

 or
 sudo yum install make gcc gsl-devel libsqlite3x-devel

 --There is an optional Python interface, which will require all of the above plus the swig and Python-dev packages. *There isn't a requirement for this in the VelociRaptor program.
+The swig and Python-dev packages are good to have though.

 --Once you have it in place,